Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_02.md

 * The ngController directive, located on the `div` tag, references the name of our controller, `PartiesListCtrl` (located in the JavaScript file `app.js`).
 * The `PartiesListCtrl` controller attaches the party data to the `$scope` that was injected into our controller function.
 This controller scope is available to all bindings located within the `div ng-controller="PartiesListCtrl">` tag.

-# ng-annotate and .ng.js
+# ng-annotate

-As you can see, when we declared the controller, we used strings for [dependency annotations](https://docs.angularjs.org/guide/di#dependency-annotation) that avoids minification problems:
+As you may know, when using AngularJS dependency injection, we used strings for [dependency annotations](https://docs.angularjs.org/guide/di#dependency-annotation) that avoids minification problems:

     angular.module('socially').controller('PartiesListCtrl', ['$scope',
       function($scope){